- Expertly Crafted

 Exactly 100 years later, that selfsame peninsula – a great white arm reaching for the distant tail of South America – looks just as impressive.
 Thousands of white mountains march off into infinity, only a tiny fraction of them troubled by human footprint.
 Groups of chattering Chinstrap penguins bicker and bray in cluttered rookeries, while colossal glaciers crack their knuckles with a sound like distant cannon fire.
 The difference is that, where once Shackleton and his 27 men were beginning a desperate race against death, now tens of thousands of people come every year for the holiday of a lifetime.

-Last year two international studies (one by the University of Washington, the other by NASA) came to the same conclusion: the destruction of the Antarctic ice sheet has begun and cannot be halted.
+But in 2014 two international studies (one by the University of Washington, the other by NASA) came to the same conclusion: the destruction of the Antarctic ice sheet has begun and cannot be halted.
 The ice is retreating, the food chain is fraying and the Great White Continent is dying.

 Antarctica is haemorrhaging a monumental 160 billion tonnes of ice every year, with icebergs bigger than Jamaica already breaking off and floating away.
 Now a new race has begun: to see the Earth’s last great wilderness in all of its chilling beauty while we still can.

 The appeal is clear: this is the closest to an alien environment anywhere on Earth – a wilderness so chillingly perfect it borders on fiction.
 It clearly captivated Shackleton, who made four trips during his own lifetime.

 This evening we’re standing in the wild ourselves – in a natural bay on the Antarctic Peninsula, digging in for a night of ice camping.
 Enveloped in bivvy bags and protected from the wind by hand-dug shelters, we’re as close to the full Shackleton experience as possible – without tucking into tinned dog food rations and raw seal blubber.